osmandapp/web/main/docs/user/map/raster-maps.md

 *1.* To create a 3D relief, OsmAnd receives information about the terrain elevation.
 *2.* Based on the elevation data, a 3D model is created to display mountains, hills, valleys, and other terrain elements on the map.
 *3.* OsmAnd then displays these three-dimensional models on a flat map.
 The map can be zoomed in, zoomed out, and rotated to view the terrain from different angles and perspectives.
+*4.* The display of contour lines on the map does not depend on whether the map source is online or offline.

 ## Prepare / copy raster maps to device